isomerpages/moe-unitypri/_info-hub/Services/Uniform Vendor.md

 The sales of uniform is available in the School Bookshop during term time (on Friday only).

-Walk-in purchase/pre-order collection: Every Friday between 2pm &amp; 3pm<br>
+Walk-in purchase: Daily between 2pm to 3pm<br>
-Pre-order via WhatsApp: 8043 1386 <br>

-We strongly advise that you WhatsApp the Bookshop vendor to check on the availability of the uniform/PE attire sizes first before coming down to school on Friday.